stescobedo92/Launcher/README.md

 # Launcher

-Launcher is an application to help those GNU / Linux users to create their launchers more easily.
+Launcher is an application to help those GNU/Linux users to create their launchers more easily.

 Surely it has happened to you many times that after installing a program you have not had access to it from the launcher and to run it you have had to use the terminal, this on many occasions is usually annoying and uncomfortable.